benkolera/ylj-reading-the-tea-leaves/workshop/installation.md

 If you install "elm", "elm-format", "Purescript IDE" extensions you'll be in a good spot to get going.
 Installing "Vim" is a good way to not get mad as VSCode if you are like me have vim bindings in permanent muscle memory. :)

-TODO: Test this in windows that VSCode can find all the tools.

 ### Elm Dependencies